Kienz/dinoqode/README.md

 ## License

-`dinoqode` is released under an MIT license.
+`Dinoqode` is released under an MIT license.
 See the LICENSE file for the full license.